 For information and guidance on how to make your article more discoverable, visit our Gateway page on How to Help Readers Find Your Article Online

-Avian Biology Research operates a conventional single-blind reviewing policy in which the reviewer’s name is always concealed from the submitting author.
+Avian Biology Research operates a conventional single-anonymize reviewing policy in which the reviewer’s name is always concealed from the submitting author.